MarcoMig/Finite-State-Machine-FSM/README.md

 A finite-state machine is a model used to represent and control execution flow.
 It is perfect for implementing AI in games, producing great results without a complex code.

 # Usage
-To use the state machine you need a few simple steps
+To use the state machine you need to follow a few simple steps
 ##### Create an enum
 In your derived class or whatever you prefer, you can declare you enum, which will represent the state of the state machine:
 ```javascript